lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - **Freedom**.
 Better to die free than to live in chains.
 (Personal ideal)
 - **Compassion**.
 Halt and relieve the suffering of others, and take it on yourself if you must.
 (Ilmater ideal)
 - **Forgiving.** I'm not opposed to spilling blood, but I'll try to avoid harming people too much if there's a chance they'll repent.
-	- This is something Raven strives for, but in practice shes a bit hot-headed.
+	- This is something Raven strives for, but in practice she's a bit hot-headed.
 	- She doesn't really care about ideas of Justice or Vengeance.
 Except maybe when it comes to wizards.
 ### Bonds